World Rapid Chess Championship 2021: Participants

 176 players took part in the open tournament, and 103 in the women's tournament.

 Prize fund

 The prize fund for both the open and women's tournament is shown below.
-In case of a tie (except for first place) all prize money is shared between the players.
-Players outside the brackets do not receive any prize money.
+In case of a tie (except for first place) all prize money was shared between the players.
+Players outside the brackets did not receive any prize money.
 All amounts are in United States dollars.